Mroepke/Elk-Stack-Simulation/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Performing these tasks on multiple servers multiple times is taxing and time consuming.
+Having the advantage of being able to automate these processes inhances a cloud developers configuration mangement skills allowing them to handle more servers and applications while addressing these complicated tasks.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - Install docker.io
 - Install pip3
 - Install Docker python module
-- Increase more memory
+- Increase memory
 - Download and launch a docker elk container

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following displays the result of running `docker ps` after successfully configuring the ELK instance.

+sysadmin@elk:~$ sudo docker ps
+CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                                                                              NAMES
+842caa422ed8        sebp/elk            "/usr/local/bin/star…"   3 hours ago         Up 3 hours          0.0.0.0:5044->5044/tcp, 0.0.0.0:5601->5601/tcp, 0.0.0.0:9200->9200/tcp, 9300/tcp   elk
+sysadmin@elk:~$

 ![TODO: Update the path with the name of your screenshot of docker ps output](images/docker_ps_output.png)